Frank Stephens (sculptor): Single-tax movement

 Stephens was influenced by the theories of Henry George, who argued in his 1879 publication Progress and Poverty for a more equitable distribution of wealth, through a single tax levied on the actual value of land irrespective of improvements a person might make.
 George platformed on this philosophy in his 1886 New York City mayoral bid, and despite losing was successful enough for a subsequent run.
 Stephens joined his campaign in 1895.

 Stephens first came to Delaware along with William Lightfoot Price, a Philadelphia architect, in 1895-1896 during the single-tax campaign to win political control of the state.
 The single-taxers hoped that by gaining control of a small political entity they could put their principles into action and prove the legitimacy of Henry George's aims.
-Although the campaign failed — many activists (including Stephens) were jailed — but Price and Stephens did not give up their dream of creating a utopian community.
+Although the campaign failed — many activists (including Stephens) were jailed — Price and Stephens did not give up their dream of creating a utopian community.

 Founding Arden, Delaware

 With the financial help of Joseph Fels, a wealthy soap manufacturer and single-tax proponent, Stephens purchased the Derrickson property, a 162 acre farm six miles north of Wilmington on June 12, 1900.
 Price and Stephens named their newly founded community after the idyllic Forest of Arden from Shakespeare's As You Like It, and adopted "You are welcome hither" (a line from King Lear) as the community motto because they wanted the village to be a place open to people of all economic levels and political views.

 Along with their economic philosophy, Price and Stephens shared a belief in the principles of William Morris, John Ruskin, and the Arts and Crafts Movement.
 Morris, an Englishman, rebelled against modern cities and industry, advocating a return to craft production, good design, and village life.
 Price designed a town plan that provided communal open space, encouraged people to mingle with their neighbors, and preserved the woodlands along Naaman's Creek.

-Stephens continued to live and lead in Arden for three decades after its founding, earning the nickname "Patro" (a word meaning "Father" in Esperanto) by the villagers.
-He died June 16, 1935 at age 75 in Gilpin Point, Maryland (another Georgian community he had helped start).
+Stephens continued to live in and lead Arden for three decades following its founding, earning the nickname "Patro" ("Father" in Esperanto) by the villagers.
+He died June 16, 1935 at age 75 in Gilpin Point, Maryland, another Georgian community he had helped to start.